Nandtel/spring-boot-angular2-starter/README.md

 gradlew npm_install
 ```

-At first build you will download typing, compil typescript to javascript, concatenate lib.js from all javascript sources, prefix css and replaces html files.
+At first build will be downloading typing, compiling typescript to javascript, concatenating lib.js from all javascript sources, prefixing css and replacing html files.
 More clearly this tasks you can see in gulpfile.js.
 For this you can run:

 ```